 Here you can download the .zip file with the drum transcriptions and the drum tracks.

-This grooves should be played with a “swung” interpretation… listen to the original tracks carefully!
+This grooves should be played with a “swung” interpretation… listen to the original tracks carefully, have fun!